Run/Debug Configuration: Application

 The dialog consists of the following tabs:

-In this text box, specify the fully qualified name of the class to be executed (passed to the JRE).
-Type the class name manually or click Browse to open the Choose Main Class dialog box, where you can find the desired class by name or search through the project.
+Specify the fully qualified name of the class to be executed (passed to the JRE).
+Type the class name manually or click to open the Choose Main Class dialog, where you can find the desired class by name or search through the project.